williamthome/eel/README.md

 # EEl

 Much like Elixir has EEx, Erlang has EEl, or Embedded Erlang.
-With EEl we can embed and evaluate Erlang inside binaries.
+With EEl we can embed and evaluate Erlang inside strings.

 ## API

-### Evaluation
+The Erlang code it's written between section punctuations called `markers`.

-A binary or a file can be evaluated to a binary, e.g.:
+In a nutshell, an IO data or a file can be evaluated

 ```erlang
 1> eel:eval(<<"Hello, <%= Name .%>!">>, #{'Name' => <<"World">>}).
 ["Hello, ",<<"World">>,"!"]
 ```

-### Module

-A binary or a file can be compiled to a module, e.g.:
+a file compiled to a module

 ```erlang
 1> eel:to_module(<<"Hello, <%= Name .%>!">>, foo).